VincentSidot/xoverlay/README.md

 ## Description

-XOverlay lib crate, is a simple and easy to use crate for creating linux application overlay using X11 and minimal extensions (shape and xinput).
-The overlay system is designed to be fonctional without window compositor (no need for transparency).
+XOverlay is a simple and easy-to-use crate for creating Linux application overlays using X11 with minimal extensions (shape and xinput).
+The overlay system is designed to function without a window compositor, eliminating the need for transparency.

-This lib is designed to be used for creating overlay for games, video player, etc.
+This library is designed for creating overlays for applications like games and video players.
-It allow to create simple shaped window, with a simple event system.
+It allows to create simple shaped window, with a simple event system.

-Current handled events are:
+Currently handled events include:
 - Key press
 - Mouse click
 - Mouse motion
 - Resize

+## Prerequisites

-Current version is only compatible with linux, and require X11 server.
-With the following extensions:
+- Linux Only: This library is only compatible with Linux.
+- X11 Server: Requires an X11 server with the following extensions:
-- XShape (for shaped window)
-    - It is the core of the overlay system, allowing to create shaped window (later I will allow to use compositor for transparency).
+    - XShape: Core of the overlay system for creating shaped windows.
-- XInput (for mouse and keyboard event)
+    - XInput: For mouse and keyboard events.
+(This dependency may become optional in future versions.)
-    - Later I will make this dependency optional, to allow to use the lib.

-The lib is designed to be simple to use, and to be used with the minimum of boilerplate.
+## Design Philosophy

+XOverlay aims to provide a straightforward API that reduces the complexity of creating application overlays on Linux.
+The library is intended to be easy to use, with minimal setup required.

 ## Usage

+> Warning:
-> Warning: This lib is only compatible with linux, and require X11 server.
+> - This library is only compatible with Linux and requires an X11 server.
+> - This is still a work in progress, so the API can change.

-You can use this lib by adding the following line to your `Cargo.toml` file:
+You can use this library by adding the following line to your `Cargo.toml` file:
 ```toml
 [dependencies]
 xoverlay = { git = "https://github.com/VincentSidot/xoverlay.git", branch = "master"}
 ```

-Currently the lib is not published on crates.io, so you need to use the git repository.
+Currently, the library is not published on crates.io, so you need to use the Git repository.

-Also this is still a work in progress, so the API can change.

 ## Example